-Multiple Financial Instruments can be associated with a single name as there is no requirement that the name of a Financial Instrument specify all of the individuating characteristics of a Financial Instrument, e.g., the pricing source.
+Multiple Financial Instruments can be associated with a single name as there is no requirement that the name of a Financial Instrument specify all of the individuating characteristics of a Financial Instrument, e.g., the exchange code.
 There is, however, nothing precluding such specificity either.

-6.3.6 Pricing Source

-The relationship between a Financial Instrument and a Pricing Source is as follows:

-• A Financial Instrument may have any number of Pricing Sources, including zero.

-As a matter of practice, almost all Financial Instruments have an associated Pricing Source, but there are cases, e.g., some corporate bonds, where this is not the case.

-6.3.7 Security Type
+6.3.6 Security Type